 The latest Windows 10 build has incorporated all the 157 new emojis that were announced as part of Unicode 11.
 The list includes a whole bunch of new characters, including superheroes, redheads, a softball, a pirate flag and even a llama.
 Users will be able to access the entire pack by using the Emoji Panel (WIN+.) or the touch keyboard.

-With latest builds, you’ll also find that Microsoft made tweaks to some of Microsoft’s existing emoji – here are some examples:
+With the latest builds, you’ll also find that Microsoft made tweaks to some of Microsoft’s existing emoji – here are some examples:

 Storage Sense Improvements